rory-linehan/butterbot/README.md

 ## Overview

-Passes butter by requesting configured external services, keeping track of responses, and notifying of state changes.
+Passes butter by requesting configured HTTP services, keeping track of responses, and notifying of state changes.

 Can be configured to watch Kafka topics for new messages,